Skip to contents

 )

-We can think of population_modules and maturity_modules above as instantiated C++ classes stored in our computer’s memory.
-This R code chunk above is comparable to the following from FIMS, which sets up modules in R:
+population_modules and maturity_modules are the equivalent of instantiated C++ classes stored in memory.
+This R code chunk above is comparable to using Rcpp in R to set up the modules and store them in memory.

 # maturity1$inflection_point$value <- 10